royourboat/ovino/README.md

 >
 > [3.0 stars] "Quite acidic at first, but much better after passing it through the aerator!
 Red fruits mostly, cranberry, red cherry, a bit of oak and a bit of the raisin.
 Paid 19$, definitely a good bargin"

-I collect all of reviews containing prices and build a dataset with their sentiment.
-So, a given bottle with many reviews will have a distribution of {x: prices paid, y: price-sentiment}.
-Suppose the LCBO set a bottle's price as p.
+The LCBO sets a given bottle's price as p.
 The vivino reviews we care about are from users (a) who paid more than p and thought it was worth it, and (b) who paid less than p and thought it was NOT worth it.
 The ratio of (a) and (b) gives a positivity index for LCBO's price, p.
 OVINO recommends the bottles at your nearest LCBO store and rank them by their positivity score.

 ## How did you do this project?